AvelyV/AvelyV/README.md

 ### 👋 Hi there, my name is Avely
-- 🌱 I’m currently studying full stack web development at Coder Academy
+- 🌱 I’m currently full stack web development student
 <!--
 **AvelyV/AvelyV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.